Updated 3 March 2022

 - Avoid any detrimental impact on the income of colleagues.

-Immediate action was taken to protect colleagues and their families as follows:
+Immediate action was taken to protect colleagues and their families and to support home working.

 Actions have also been taken to support the national effort.
-We have set up a hand sanitiser manufacturing facility in one of our laboratories and are now supplying hand sanitiser free of charge to all of the Marie Curie nurses between York and Scotland.
+We set up a hand sanitiser manufacturing facility in one of our laboratories, which at the height of the pandemic supplied sanitiser free of charge to all of the Marie Curie nurses between York and Scotland.
 We also registered for the government scheme to manufacture ventilator components.
 All of our colleagues have been asked to be aware of people in our own community who may be self-isolating for protection and be prepared to offer help and support.

 The most important immediate ongoing measures to be taken by all people are:

-- Wash your hands with soap and water often – use hand sanitiser gel if soap and water are not available.
-See hand washing guidance .
-Do not touch your eyes, nose or mouth if your hands are not clean
+Wash your hands with soap and water often, or use hand sanitiser gel (see hand washing guidance).
+Do not touch your eyes, nose or mouth if your hands are not clean.

 Further information and government advice can be found here.